-Rotarians, their families, and non-Rotarian volunteers are expected to use their best efforts to safeguard the welfare and prevent the physical or emotional abuse or harassment, or sexual abuse or harassment of every young or vulnerable person with whom they come into contact in connection with any Rotary program, activity or event.
+Rotarians, their families, and non-Rotarian Volunteers are expected to use their best efforts to safeguard the welfare and prevent the physical or emotional abuse or harassment, or sexual abuse or harassment of every young or Vulnerable Person with whom they come into contact in connection with any Rotary Program, activity or Event.

-Rotary Club of Lindsay ('the Club") is committed to protecting the safety and well being of all our program participants and will not tolerate their abuse or harassment.
-All allegations of abuse or harassment will be taken seriously and must be handled in accordance with the Rotary Club of Lindsay Abuse and Harassment Reporting Guidelines (the "Guidelines") that are attached as Schedule "A" to this Policy.
+Rotary District 7070 is committed to protecting the safety and well-being of all our program participants and will not tolerate their abuse or harassment.
+All allegations of abuse or harassment will be taken seriously and must be handled in accordance with the Rotary District 7070 Abuse and Harassment Reporting Guidelines (the "Guidelines") that are attached as Schedule "A" to this Policy.
 The Guidelines will also assist in ensuring that an adult against whom an allegation is made is treated fairly, since an allegation of abuse or harassment does not necessarily mean that abuse or harassment actually occurred.
-Nonetheless, whenever an allegation is made, the safety and well-being of youth or vulnerable persons should always be the first priority.
+Nonetheless, whenever an allegation is made, the safety and well-being of Youth or Vulnerable Persons should always be the first priority.